I currently have three research projects in progress.

 "An Alleged Oratio of Boniface to Pepin in 751," article manuscript.

-Problems and themes of medieval European History through the close study of the people and cultures that produced them.
+An introduction to some problems and themes of historical methodology and medieval European History through a close reading and discussion of medieval texts.
 HIST 202 will introduce students to the methods of historical practice, including primary-source analysis, historical writing, library and research skills, and public history.

-Georg Heinzle (in progress; co-supervised with Prof. Karl Ubl, University of Cologne), "Das Trauma der Franken: Deutungen des Karolingischen Brüderkrieges im 9.
+Georg Heinzle (2019; co-supervised with Prof. Karl Ubl, University of Cologne), "Flammen der Zwietracht: Deutungen des karolingischen Brüderkrieges im 9.
 Jahrhundert"

 Josh Timmermann (2015), "Beati patres: Uses of Augustine and Gregory the Great at Carolingian Church Councils, 816–836"(Awarded prize for best thesis of cohort)

 David Patterson (2013), "Adversus paganos: Disaster, Dragons, and Episcopal Authority in Gregory of Tours"(Awarded prize for best thesis of cohort)